 Software developer Graydon Hoare created Rust as a personal project while working at Mozilla Research in 2006.
 Mozilla officially sponsored the project in 2009.
-Since the first stable release in May 2015, Rust has been adopted by companies including Amazon, Discord, Dropbox, Facebook (Meta), Google (Alphabet), and Microsoft.
+In the years following the first stable release in May 2015, Rust was adopted by companies including Amazon, Discord, Dropbox, Google (Alphabet), Meta, and Microsoft.
+In December 2022, it became the first language other than C and assembly to be supported in the development of the Linux kernel.

 History